Is Mae Sot worth visiting?

-There isn’t a huge choice of accommodation in Mae Sot like some other Thai cities, but there’s still plenty of great options.
+There isn’t a huge choice of accommodation in Mae Sot, like some other Thai cities, but there are still plenty of great options.
 Most of them are reasonably priced guest houses, but there are also a number of hotels and hostels to choose from too.

 How to get around in Mae Sot

-As we mentioned earlier, Mae Sot is a relatively small city, meaning you can easily explore it by foot.
+Since Mae Sot is a relatively small city, you can easily explore it on foot.
 This is great – it’s free, you get to burn off all of the food you’ve been eating and it’s better for the environment.

 A warning in advance though, Mae Sot’s streets can seem like a giant maze, but they do say that the best way to discover a city is to get lost in it!

-Hiring a bicycle is also a great option to explore the city if you’re looking for a bit of speed.
-You can explore both inside the city as well as sights just outside.
-For example, the Myanmar border is only a 6km bike ride away, which shouldn’t take you much longer than 30 minutes to reach.
+Renting a bicycle is also a great way to explore the city if you’re looking for a bit of speed.
+You can explore both inside the city as well as the sights just outside.
+For example, the Myanmar border is only a 6 km bike ride away, which shouldn’t take you much longer than 30 minutes to reach.

 Most guesthouses and hotels offer bike hire for around 50 baht a day, or you can find a bike shop on most streets in the centre.

-If a bicycle just isn’t fast enough for you, or you prefer an engine to do all of the work, you can also hire a motorbike for around 150-250 baht per day.
+If a bicycle just isn’t fast enough for you, or you prefer an engine to do all of the work, you can also rent a motorbike for around 150-250 baht per day.

 The advantage of hiring a motorbike is the freedom and convenience it provides you to explore some of the sights even further outside of the city.